 Around Iceland Winter Photo Workshop

-In winter we offer this special photo workshop to some of the most unique and remote locations around Iceland.
+In winter we offer Around Iceland Winter Photo Workshop to take you to some of the most unique and remote locations around Iceland.
 Glaciers and ice caves in south Iceland, frozen waterfalls and geothermal areas in North Iceland and isolated fishing towns in the east fjords.
 Some of the locations are only passable with native knowledge and modified 4×4 vehicles.
 Our locations in North Iceland are known as some of the world’s best areas to view and photograph the northern lights.

 Around Iceland Winter Photo Workshop Dates